The Striso board

 • Polyphony: 15 notes (MPE limitation)

-• Tunings: 12tet, 31tet, 19tet, 5tet, 7tet, 1/4 meantone, pythagorean, 7-limit JI, Indian Shruti, Bohlen-Pierce and more to come.
+• Tunings: 12tet, 31tet, 19tet, 5tet, 7tet, 1/4 meantone, pythagorean, 7-limit JI, Indian Shruti, Bohlen-Pierce and user defined.
 Deviations from 12tet are sent over MIDI using polyphonic pitch bends and hence work with any MPE enabled synth.

 • MIDI over USB, with multiple MIDI modes: